nikkywood/adam.michael.wood_writing/in-progress/pro-life-anti-welfare.md

 This means that a car is almost always a liability, not an asset.
 Cars cost money to maintain, they cost money to use, and they almost always decrease in value the longer you own them (exceptions such as vintage collectible automobiles being precisely that- an exception).

 Owning a rental house is probably an asset on the other hand.
-Assuming you have a tenet, it will generate some amount of income (rent).
+Assuming you have a tenant, it will generate some amount of income (rent).
 Additionally, its value may go up over time.

 In a more generalized sense of the words, assets and liabilities do not need to be things, nor do they need to be owned by you or even ownable at all.
 For example: people (or, more precisely, relationships to people) may be thought of as assets and/or liabilities.